George2Times/Database/README.md

 # python
 Simple python3 scripts.
-<br/> Created to learn git and python.
+Learning how to use git.

 # Subdirectories
 * /base